docQodly/docs/docs/language/basics/lang-expressions.md

 ```4d
 //myVar variable is assignable, you can write:
 myVar="Hello" //assign "Hello" to myVar
-//Form.pageNumber is assignable, you can write:
+//form.pageNumber is assignable, you can write:
-Form.pageNumber=10 //assign 10 to Form.pageNumber
+form.pageNumber=10 //assign 10 to form.pageNumber
-//Form.pageTotal-Form.pageNumber is not assignable:
+//form.pageTotal-form.pageNumber is not assignable:
-Form.pageTotal-Form.pageNumber=10 //error, non-assignable
+form.pageTotal-form.pageNumber=10 //error, non-assignable
 ```

 In general, expressions that use an operator are non-assignable.
 For example, `entity.firstName+" "+entity.lastName` is not assignable.